abdurrahmanozturk/frapcon-vscode/README.md

 ## 🚀 Usage
 - Create or open a FRAPCON input file (`.inp`).
-- Type `case` to trigger snippets.
+- Type `case` to trigger case snippets.
 - Hover over keywords to see documentation.
 - Use IntelliSense (`Ctrl+Space`) to explore available parameters.